XTMay/AI_OCR/README.md

 👩‍🏫 Instructor / Maintainer

-This course is maintained by May (Xiaoting Zhou),
+This course is maintained by May,

 AI researcher, document intelligence developer, and educator.